 Is it good to take magnesium pills every day?

-Taking magnesium supplements every day can help increase magnesium levels, but always check with your doctor first, especially if you have other health conditions.
+Taking magnesium supplements every day can help increase magnesium levels, but always check with your healthcare professional first, especially if you have other health conditions.

 References